-The emotionally eager wives are usually the type who devour self-help books, enjoy stimulating philosophical discussions, flock to seminars.
-They invite growth.
+The emotionally eager wives are usually the type who devour self-help books.
+They enjoy stimulating philosophical discussions, flock to seminars, and invite growth.
 They like being challenged about what can be done to create a fuller life.
 Result: They grow and expand intellectually as their husbands tune in still another football game.

 This eagerness does not always translate into significant change.

-Because of the wife’s tendency to play off her husband’s behavior —reacting instead of pro-acting —this woman eventually loses heart as she realizes that her efforts are not being matched by his.
+Because of the wife’s tendency to play off her husband’s behavior —reacting instead of pro-acting —this woman eventually loses heart.
+She realizes that her efforts are not being matched by his.
 She begins to perceive that she’s outgrowing him.
 I’ve see many of these wives become increasingly agitated or collapse in despair or depression.
 Either way, the woman ought to press forward, gaining insight, regardless of her mate’s lack of interest.

 4. Both sides feel victimized.

 Evasive husbands subconsciously live with a philosophy of “You leave me alone, I’ll leave you alone, and we’ll get along just fine.”
-The fewer challenges they encounter, the less conflict they experience, and the better they feel.
+The fewer challenges they encounter, the less conflict they experience.
+And then, the better they feel.
 The problem is that their spouses by nature yearn for a far more intimate pattern of relating.

-The wife launches her various attempts to get the intimacy and depth she craves, protesting or cajoling or simply acting unhappy.
+The wife launches her various attempts to get the intimacy and depth she craves.
+She does this by protesting, cajoling or simply acting unhappy.
 The husband, turned off by his wife’s prodding, sulks and wonders, “Why do I have to live with this kind of stuff?
 She’s crabby for no good reason.”

 Either unwilling or unable to grasp that he is contributing to the problem, he sees himself as a victim of unreasonableness.
 Victims are not cheerful people.
 The feel, if you will —of the household nose-dives as anger and sadness feed on each other.

 The emotionally eager wife feels just as victimized by her emotionally distant husband.

 “When is all this misery going to end?
 Look what he’s doing to my life.
 It’s sterile!
 Going nowhere.
 Emotionally zip.
 When will he ever wake up, or is it always going to be this miserable?”
 In a sense, there is truth to each mate’s feeling of victimization.
 Both spouses can point to evidence that this marriage has become something of a raw deal.
 Both can show legitimate ways in which the other spouse is contributing to the problem.
 Neither sees the whole picture.
 When either of them places all blame on the other partner, the “I’m a victim” attitude has gone too far.